timescale/docs/timescaledb/how-to-guides/compression/backfill-historical-data.md

 ## Future work

-One of the current limitations of TimescaleDB is that once chunks are converted into compressed column form, we do not allow updates and deletes of the data or changes to the schema without manual decompression, except as noted [above][compression-schema-changes].
+One of the current limitations of TimescaleDB is that once chunks are converted into compressed column form, you cannot update or delete the data, or change the schema, without manual decompression, except as noted [in this section][compression-schema-changes].
 In other words, chunks are partially immutable in compressed form.
-Attempts to modify the chunks' data in those cases either errors or fails silently (as preferred by users).
+Attempts to modify the chunks' data in those cases either errors or fails silently.
-We plan to remove this limitation in future releases.

 [compression-schema-changes]: /timescaledb/:currentVersion:/how-to-guides/compression/modify-a-schema/
 [run-job]: /api/:currentVersion:/actions/run_job/